lhtdesignde/scssbasics/README.md

 - Sass 3.3 (http://sass-lang.com)

-It includes the following
+It includes the following:

 - index html with basic structure
-- reset + browser bugfixes
+- reset + complemental normalize browser bugfixes
 - clearfix
-- helpers
+- helpers for OOCSS
-- skiplinks
+- accessible skiplinks
-- classes for accessiblity purposes
+- helper classes for accessiblity purposes
 - some handy mixins (font-size in rem or em, response-to mediaqueries)
 - general compass libary settings including compiler file
 - some variables, necessary for the mixins